Azure-Samples/LegacyDotNetAppMigrationWorkshop/HOL/04-devops-w-app-service/README.md

    git checkout -b feature/add-infra-support
    ```
 4. Create a folder, .github/workflows, in your GitHub repo with your application.
-5. Locate the [App Service Environment Pipeline](./.github/workflows/build-app-service-environment.yaml) in this repo.
-Place the file in the .github/workflows folder you created  in the previous step.
+5. Locate the [App Service Environment Workflow](./.github/workflows/build-app-service-environment.yaml) and the [App Service Destroy Environment Workflow](./.github/workflows/destroy-app-service-environment.yaml) in this repo.
+Place the files in the .github/workflows folder you created  in the previous step.
 6. The code below will add all the files to track and commit them to your GitHub repo.
 From the root directory of the project:

       ```bash